floralfishteam/Minacious-Forest/README.md

 - Projects: Here a list of to do things along with progress.
 Click on it to find out more in detail.
 - Wiki: A general outview of the different things in our game and the log.
 Adapting stuff from the main project .pdf

-ps: "commits" tab is just is a log of updates to this site itself.
+ps: "commits" tab is just is a log of updates to this site itself & latest commit thing is just the last thing that has been changed/uploaded